-1 Focus on what you want to be - not what you are
+1. Focus on what you want to be - not what you are

 Don't base decisions on where you are - base them on what you want to become.
 One of the first things I ask clients is what type of company they want to become - £1m a year turnover? £2m? £5m? £10m?
 You must have definite objectives.
 The decisions you make as a £200k-a-year business are different to one that turns over £10m.
-If you want to become a £10m business - start thinking like one.
+If you want to become a £10m business - you have to start thinking like one.

-3 Learn from successful competitors who've scaled
+3. Learn from competitors who've successfully grown

 Think about how they've done it.
 How have they succeeded?
 For example, finding out how many staff they now have could give you a rough idea how many you'll need.
 Where are they selling and how?
 Understand their business model and learn lessons.

-4 Protect your business values
+4. Protect your business values

-Things can change massively when your business is scaling and many things will compete for your time and attention.
+Things can change massively when your business is growing and scaling up and many things will compete for your time and attention.
 Be prepared for that.
 Also realise the importance of safeguarding your business values - which must not be allowed to suffer.
 They've helped you to be successful up to that point.

-5 Build a great team of likeminded people
+5. Build a great team of employees

 I'm not talking about a strict regime, just something that guides.
 My business has a manifesto detailing 20 things we believe.
 It's up on the wall, should anyone ever need reminding.
 Having objectives and a strategy enables you to work out what talent you need.
 Recruiting the right people at all levels is essential to scaling up, and attitude is as important as skills and experience.
 People should be hardworking and ambitious.
 Everyone must pull in the same direction.
-Your people should feel able to suggest improvements where possible.
+Your employees should feel able to suggest improvements where possible.
 This can help your business to get better, stay current and grow.

-7 Access outside expertise when required
+7. Access outside expertise when required

-8 Never compromise on quality or consistency
+8. Never compromise on quality or consistency

 They both enable growth.
-There's no point growing if your products or customer service deteriorates, because customers will go elsewhere.
+There's no point growing your business if your products or customer service deteriorates, because customers will go elsewhere.
 Having the right processes, culture and staff is key to maintaining quality throughout.
 You'll still make some mistakes when scaling, but understand why they happen, learn from them, get better and don't repeat them.

-9 Identify your barriers to growth
+9. Identify your barriers to growth

-10 Try to predict the future
+10. Try to predict the future

 Martin Norbury set up his Surrey-based consultancy Advocate to "to help business owners choose their tomorrow".
 His passion to help business owners to achieve significant growth led him to write #1 Amazon Bestselling book, I Don't Work Fridays: Proven strategies to scale your business and not be a slave to it.
 As well as successfully starting, growing and selling his own small business, he held senior corporate positions before starting Advocate in 2010.